mmol93/CleanMVVM_Architecture_Udemy/README.md

 # ViewModel_Udemy
 - please check branch
-- Each brachList in Readme is arranged by timeline
+- Below this brach name in Readme is arranged by timeline

 ## LiveData & ViewModel
 - Usage of ViewModel binding